-The following IP guidance note Produced in partnership with Aimee Brookes of Bristows LLP provides comprehensive and up to date legal information covering:
+The following IP practice note Produced in partnership with Aimee Brookes of Bristows provides comprehensive and up to date legal information covering:

 As of exit day (31 January 2020) the UK is no longer an EU Member State.
 However, in accordance with the Withdrawal Agreement, the UK has entered an implementation period, during which it continues to be subject to EU law.
 This has an impact on this Practice Note.
 For further guidance, see Practice Note: Brexit—IP rights.